Guy Burnet

-Guy Burnet is a British actor.
+Guy Burnet is a British actor who has worked in film, television, and theatre.
+He had a notable supporting role in Christopher Nolan’s Oppenheimer.

 Early life

 Burnet attended Holland Park School where his interest in drama first developed, taking an A level in the subject.

 Before becoming an actor, Burnet aspired to become a professional footballer.
 He attended Queens Park Rangers Football School.
 He subsequently undertook trials and played in various locations throughout Europe.

-As well as playing football, Burnet is involved in amateur boxing and MMA.
-His interest in boxing led him to direct a documentary on WBU featherweight title holder Derry Mathews.
+He also trained as a Boxer and in MMA, later directing a documentary on WBU featherweight title holder Derry Mathews.

 He still plays football, taking part in a football match on 1 June 2007 at the new Wembley Stadium prior to England's first match at the stadium.
 In September 2007, he played for England in an England v Russia charity match in support of the Give Life Foundation.

 Acting career

 Film

-Burnet appeared in Christopher Nolan’s acclaimed Oppenheimer (2023), portraying George C. Eltenton, a British physicist who became a pivotal figure during J. Robert Oppenheimer's security clearance hearing.
-The film, led by Cillian Murphy in the title role, grossed over $975 million worldwide and earned seven Academy Awards, including Best Picture and Best Director.
+Burnet appeared in Oppenheimer (2023), portraying British physicist George C. Eltenton.

 Burnet co-starred in the western thriller Dead for a Dollar (2022), directed by Walter Hill and featuring Christoph Waltz and Willem Dafoe.

 Upcoming projects include Reykjavik, a dramatic thriller starring Jeff Daniels and Jared Harris, and The Beast, a high-profile action film featuring Samuel L. Jackson.

 Earlier film work includes lead roles in Two Jacks opposite Sienna Miller and the war drama Age of Heroes with Sean Bean.

 Burnet played a supporting role in David Koepp's crime caper Mortdecai opposite Johnny Depp and Ewan McGregor, and co-starred in the musical comedy Pitch Perfect 3 alongside Anna Kendrick.

 Additional credits include the psychological thriller Jacob’s Ladder and the Michael Caton-Jones–directed action film Asher.